Tom Hurndall: Documentaries

 On 13 October 2008, Channel 4 broadcast a dramatised documentary The Shooting of Thomas Hurndall, which was written by Simon Block and directed by Rowan Joffe.
 Stephen Dillane plays Anthony Hurndall and Kerry Fox plays Jocelyn Hurndall.
 Anthony and Jocelyn Hurndall were interviewed at length in The Observer prior to the airing of the documentary:

 The Shooting of Thomas Hurndall was nominated for the 2009 British Academy Television Award for Best Single Drama (Simon Block, Rowan Joffe, Barney Reisz, Charles Furneaux) and won Best Actor (Stephen Dillane) and Best Director Fiction/Entertainment (Rowan Joffe).
 At the Monte Carlo TV Festival Rowan Joffe won Golden Nymph 2009 as Best Director in a TV Film.

 Artistic tributes

 Tom Hurndall memorialised in second movement (Dance for Tom Hurndall (no lyrics)) of US composer Philip Munger's 2003 cantata The Skies are Weeping which is titled after by Thushara Wijeratna's poem.
 The cantata which comprises seven movements for a soprano soloist, chamber choir, and percussion ensemble, is written in memory of Rachel Corrie, an American member of the International Solidarity Movement killed in 2003 by a bulldozer operated by the Israel Defense Forces while she tried to prevent a house demolition in the southern Gaza Strip during the Second Intifada.

+Memorial lectures

+Since 2005, an annual Memorial Lecture has been held at Manchester Metropolitan University.
+Speakers have included Salman Abu-Sitta, Ilan Pappé, Avi Shlaim, Karma Nabulsi, Eyal Weizman, Adam Hanieh, Penny Green, Miriyam Aouragh, Rabab Abdulhadi and several others.
+The lectures from 2005 to 2021 have been published in the collection For Palestine: Essays from the Tom Hurndall Memorial Lecture Group.